YuliaConstien/Real-Disaster-Detection-in-Tweets/README.md

 The repository includes:
 - Data description: a file that includes a short description of the data structure
-- Dataset: the annotated dataset taken from the Kaggle website
+- Dataset: the annotated training and testing datasets taken from the Kaggle website

 - Project: a Google Colaboratory file with includes the whole project and needs a notebook enviroment to be run.